Eleveight WS V3 Kite: Wave Series

 Like most kites you can adjust the bar pressure and turning speed like most other kites on the rear bridle attachment.
 Additionally the WS has a front bridle adjustment that allows you to adjust the turning style of your kite, enabling you to tailor the turning style to your liking and for your conditions.

 We love this feature on the Eleveight kites.
-We have seen kites with adjustable front bridle settings but this feature has never really been well explained or understood, and most kites that we have seen it on didn’t perform well outside of the standard setting.
-But Eleveight makes it easy to understand with their labeling.
-They have labeled the attachment point pigtail and the canopy.
-We have been testing this feature and the WS really does perform well in all of three of the settings.
+We have seen kites with front bridle settings but this feature has never really been well explained or understood, and most kites that we have seen it on didn’t perform well outside of the standard setting.
+But Eleveight has labeled the attachment point pigtail and the canopy to make it easy to use and understand.

-There are 3 bridle tuning points that allow you to change the way the kite turns.
+The 3 settings are: Tip, Standard and Pivot.
 This changes affect the axis that the kites turn on.
-They have 3 settings: Tip, Standard and Pivot.
-These setting dictate how large the diameter of the rotation is in the sky and how much power it generates thru the turn and how long it takes to complete any given rotation.
+These setting dictate how large the diameter of the rotation is in the sky, how much power it generates thru the turn and how long it takes to complete any given rotation.
 On the user end they change how hard and how long you need to pull to get the kite thru a turn with Pivot being that quickest and Tip being the longest.
-In any setting you can still steer the kite in a wider turning arch and generate more power thru the turn as desired.

 Pivot – This setting makes the kite to rotate on an axis in the center of the kite.
 This setting has the fastest rotation.
 It spins around a central axis and redirects its self without needing to move up or down in the wind window.
 This setting rotates the kite the fastest and with the least power generated thru the turn.
 This is the best setting for quickly redirecting with the kite when you do not want to generate any additional power allowing you to put the kite exactly where you want it without getting pulled off course.
 Surfers like this so they can position the kite right where they want it and they can stay on the wave.